dhutapratama/docs/logging.md

 <a name="introduction"></a>
 ## Introduction

-To help you learn more about what's happening within your application, Laravel provides robust logging services that allow you to log messages to files, the system error log, and even to Slack to notify your entire team.
+To help you learn more about what's happening within your application, Lets provides robust logging services that allow you to log messages to files, the system error log, and even to Slack to notify your entire team.

-Laravel logging is based on "channels".
+Lets logging is based on "channels".
 Each channel represents a specific way of writing log information.
 For example, the `single` channel writes log files to a single log file, while the `slack` channel sends log messages to Slack.
 Log messages may be written to multiple channels based on their severity.

-Under the hood, Laravel utilizes the [Monolog](https://github.com/Seldaek/monolog) library, which provides support for a variety of powerful log handlers.
-Laravel makes it a cinch to configure these handlers, allowing you to mix and match them to customize your application's log handling.
+Under the hood, Lets utilizes the [Monolog](https://github.com/Seldaek/monolog) library, which provides support for a variety of powerful log handlers.
+Lets makes it a cinch to configure these handlers, allowing you to mix and match them to customize your application's log handling.

 <a name="configuration"></a>
 ## Configuration

 All of the configuration options for your application's logging behavior is housed in the `config/logging.php` configuration file.
 This file allows you to configure your application's log channels, so be sure to review each of the available channels and their options.
 We'll review a few common options below.

-By default, Laravel will use the `stack` channel when logging messages.
+By default, Lets will use the `stack` channel when logging messages.
 The `stack` channel is used to aggregate multiple log channels into a single channel.
 For more information on building stacks, check out the [documentation below](#building-log-stacks).

 <a name="configuring-the-channel-name"></a>
 #### Configuring The Channel Name